My Note before you read this review:

 - Manage the entire investment portfolio of your family in one place.

 It’s a remarkable app, one of a kind for Indians.
-Allowing you to track your investments, loans and help you understand your asset allocation is so much important to achieve financial security.
+Allowing you to track your investments, loans and help you understand your asset allocation is so important to achieve financial security.

 And INDmoney kind of helps you by solving the biggest issue – knowing where you are making money and where you’re losing it.